 The Alpine Woman's Club was organized in October, 1914.The objectives of the Club are to promote the social, civic, educational and cultural advancement

 of the citizens of Alpine and to work with other organizations toward that end.
 We meet the third Tuesday of the month (September through June) at noon.

 Everyone is welcome to join us!

 The Alpine Woman’s Club is holding their last monthly luncheon, for the 2013-2014 season, on Tuesday, June 17th at 12:00 noon.
 At this meeting, we will have the installation of officers and a chance to meet the Alpine high school graduates receiving college scholarships.
-The Club celebrates its 100th anniversary is in 2014 and our goal of having 100 members has been achieved, but we are still growing!
+The Club celebrates its 100th anniversary is in 2014, and our goal of having 100 members has been achieved, but we are still growing!
 Please come and enjoy good food, learn about the Club, and make new friends.
 Open to all East County women.
 The Club is located at 2156 Alpine Blvd., Alpine, CA 91901.
 To make a reservation, please contact Patricia Bauer at (619) 922-2379.

 ALPINE WOMAN'S CLUB ITEMS FOR SALE

 The Alpine Woman’s Club throw blankets are available for only $49.99 (originally $60.00).
 You’ll find them at Albertsons or you can order them by calling Gretchen 619-445-0577.
 Proceeds go to help support The Alpine Woman’s Club.